-Facing an Aggravated Assault charge can feel like you’ve now suddenly been labeled as a 'criminal’, but Rossen Law Firm is here to guide you every step of the way.
-We understand mistakes happen and sometimes people make bad decisions.
+Facing an Aggravated Assault charge can feel like you’ve now suddenly been labeled as a ‘criminal’, but the assault and battery attorneys at Rossen Law Firm are here to guide you every step of the way.
+Our South Florida aggravated assault lawyers understand mistakes happen and sometimes people make bad decisions.

-An Aggravated Assault crime in Florida is when someone threatens in word or action to harm someone and creates fear that the harm is unavoidable.
+As a seasoned lawyer could explain, an Aggravated Assault crime in Fort Lauderdale is when someone threatens in word or action to harm someone and creates fear that the harm is unavoidable.
 This type of threat involves the use of a deadly weapon or the intention to commit a felony.

 In legal terms, an Aggravated Assault is an intentional, unlawful threat by word or act to do violence to another person, coupled with an apparent ability to do so, in order to create a well-founded fear in any reasonable person that harm or violence is imminent.
 An aggravated assault is made with a deadly weapon without intent to kill, but with the intent to commit a felony.

 According to FLA.
 STAT. § 784.021 (2019) :

 - With a deadly weapon without intent to kill; or

 - With an intent to commit a felony.